MarinMcGinley/websocket-for-messaging-app/README.md

 Find version: `dotnet info`

-After getting a nuget package (no neccesary with vs code): `dotnet restore`
+After getting a nuget package (not neccesary with vs code): `dotnet restore`

-Build migration (inside API): `dotnet ef migrations add InitialCreate  -o Data/Migrations`

 Update database (inside API): `dotnet ef database update` -> this will produce the `websocket.db` file in the root of the project.